Cloud-SPAN/create-aws-instance-1-open-account/_episodes/02-configure-your-account.md

 ![Caption.](../fig/config-acc/ca11-iam-user-create-group-btton.jpg "The IAM Dashboard showing the User groups option under Access Management on the left and the Create group button on the left.")

-In the page that appears, "Create user group", type "Administrators" in the box "User group name" but **don't press** Enter.
+In the page that appears, "Create user group", type "Administrators" in the box "User group name" but **don't press** Enter yet.
 Scroll down until you see the section "Attach permissions policy - *Optional*".
 This section has a search box and a list of different policies.

 Type "administratoraccess" in the search box and press Enter.